-In general, LGBT travelers to Morocco are another group of people who need to take some precautions while exploring the country.
+In general, LGBTQ+ travelers to Morocco are another group of people who need to take some precautions while exploring the country.

 In theory, homosexuality is illegal in Morocco.
 In practice, however, the application of this law varies throughout the country and poses no real threat to gay travelers to Morocco.
 Homosexuality is not uncommon in Morocco but it is largely unacknowledged and it is almost completely unacceptable among women.
 Nonetheless, police will never get involved if the homosexual couple is foreign but will generally intervene if one of the partners is a Moroccan citizen.

-- Be informed: Before traveling anywhere, it’s always important to be aware of which LGBT rights exist at your destination.
-This will help you to also get a sense of the local attitude and tolerance toward the LGBT community.
+- Be informed: Before traveling anywhere, it’s always important to be aware of which LGBTQ+ rights exist at your destination.
+This will help you to also get a sense of the local attitude and tolerance toward the LGBTQ+ community.

 - Be discrete: Public displays of affection are strictly frowned upon between heterosexual couples and even more so between gay or lesbian couples.
 Although it can be common to see Moroccan men holding hands, this is interpreted as a sign of friendship and nothing more.
 Moroccan men know, however, that hand-holding between Western men means greater intimacy so this too is discouraged in public.

 - Get to know the locals: Although Morocco in general is a conservative and religious country, some places are more so than others.
 Thus, getting to know the local community is extremely important as this will let you know how to adapt your behavior in public to respect local beliefs and codes of behavior.